N3NEKUSANGI/Nene/README.md

 ● I'm very nice! talk to me on pt anytime,even if im talking to someone, I would appreciate if you int with me first ♡♡♡♡ im a very shy person so idk how to really continue or start a conversation

+●I have major social anxiety and anxiety itself so srry if I dont really reply.... but I will try my best!

-●like i said on my profile,if i compliment you it means I wanna be friends with you or I find you interesting! so please int with me after😭😭
+●Like i said on my profile,if i compliment you it means I wanna be friends with you or I find you interesting! so please int with me after😭😭

 ●One thing to let you know...I can't really give good advice.So I'm sorry if my advice sounds dryier than my hair 😔